xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Automate Scenarios/extract-and-write-data.md

     </a>
     <p style="text-align: center;"><em>Click the image to enlarge</em></p>

-The three XPaths that we get are as follows:
+The three XPath locators that we get are as follows:

 <table>
     <thead>